Clive07/TastyTV_Project_2_SPA/Notage/ReadMe.md

 third one will require another filtering through but this time rejecting any which watched bool prop equals to true

+with the majority of functions out of the way.
+I will now go about setting up most of the actual appearance of the app.

 ### Deliverables

 A functional React SPA without any backend built by you, hosted somewhere on the internet that delivers on the following scope of work derived from the client brief: